Yellowstone Writing Project's Rural Journalism Camp

 Residence Halls and Meals

-Students will be housed in Hapner Residence Hall on the MSU campus and will eat all meals in Rendezvous Dining Hall.
+Students will be housed in a residence hall on the MSU campus and all meals will be provided.

 Residence Hall Amenities